Our Hill House Nickel Gap Wall Paneling (Design, Products, + DIY Tips)

 1. Old Houses Are Not Level (Start Accordingly)

 When installing horizontal boards, we always started from the lowest point in the room and worked upward.
-We shaved boards slightly as needed to keep the base level.
+We shaved boards as needed to keep the base level.
 If you follow the floor line exactly, your paneling will slowly drift and you’ll notice it.

 2. PLan on extra time for fill and caulk